ucsd-cse100-s20/demo-project/README.md

 ## Getting Started with Azure Cloud Terminal
 Sign up for an [Azure](https://azure.microsoft.com/en-us/free/students/) account.

 Open the Azure portal and open the terminal by clicking the terminal icon in the top right corner.
-Make sure you choose Bash and not Powershell.
-![Azure Cloud Terminal](images/AzureCloudTerminal.png "Azure Cloud Terminal")
+![Azure Cloud Terminal](images/AzureCloudTerminal.png "Azure Cloud Terminal") Make sure you choose Bash and not Powershell.

-Next, navigate to your clouddrive directory: `cd ~/clouddrive`.
+Next, navigate to your clouddrive directory: `cd ~/clouddrive`
-Create a directory for your git projects: `mkdir git && cd git`.
+Create a directory for your git projects: `mkdir git && cd git`
-Next, clone your github project: `git clone https://github.com/ucsd-cse100-s20/demo-project.git`.
+Next, clone your github project: `git clone https://github.com/ucsd-cse100-s20/demo-project.git`
-Navigate into your project: `cd demo-project`.
+Navigate into your project: `cd demo-project`
-Start the editor: `code .`.
+Start the editor: `code .`

 ## Installing the tools Locally
 ⚠️Please note that these are all Unix tools.
 If you are working on a Windows machine and want to install the tools yourself, we highly suggest you consider running in [WSL](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install), in a [virtual machine](https://www.virtualbox.org/), or in a [unix emulator](https://docs.google.com/document/d/168KMBkCWROS8ohcwlNFwZOLXpyXFvBjeQQUEwXxuJRk/edit?usp=sharing).